-In order to determine the specifications required for a soundproof door in any particular application, the noise levels within the particular room must be measured accordingly, and the correct door to address the issue nust be selected.
+In order to determine the specifications required for a soundproof door in any particular application, the noise levels within the particular room must be either measured directly, or in the case of new buildings where only plans are available, a virtual simulation is required.
+Following either of these two methods, the correct door to address the issue is selected.

-Soundproof door specifications range from around 34dB up to 56dB.
+Soundproof door specifications range from around 32dB up to 56dB per door.
 Door leaf thicknesses vary between c 55mm to 95mm, depending on the required door specifications.